 Mayor Frank: Joint Pain Free

-Over the years, Davenport Mayor Frank Klipsch has developed a high tolerance for pain.
+Over the years, former Davenport Mayor Frank Klipsch has developed a high tolerance for pain.

 He coped with it for years and simply exercised his way through it.
 His familiarity with pain began in 1969 after suffering a traumatic knee injury as a college athlete.
 In the mid-70s as a YMCA coach, he injured his other knee when a youngster fell on his leg.
 As time went on, he continued his active lifestyle and career at the Y with the help of medical supervision and periodic procedures.